Max Linder: Marriage and death

 As a consequence of his war service, Linder had continuing health problems, including bouts of severe depression and several mental breakdowns.
-It has been said that he evoked "tantrum-like appearances at the studio".
+It has been said that he made "tantrum-like appearances at the studio".
 Director Édouard-Émile Violet recalled that Linder seemed invariably "unstable, worried..."
 Linder also became a heavy user of opium in the 1920s, which could have further harrowed his mind.

 During his war service, Linder was involved in a car accident; he was thrown out of the vehicle and badly injured.

 In early April 1923, Linder was involved in a second near fatal car accident in Nice, which resulted in a head injury.
 He was arrested in Nice later that month for "kidnapping a minor", who happened to be his future wife, the seventeen-year-old Hélène "Ninette" Peters.
 They had planned to run away to Monte Carlo.

 Upon Linder and Peters' first encounter at a hotel in Chamonix, Linder was entranced by her, exclaiming to a friend, "I spent the whole night in a hotel lounge talking to the most extraordinary girl I could ever imagine.
 Instantly I knew this to be the woman in my life."
 They married on 2 August 1923 at the Parisian church of St. Honoré d'Eylau.
 The two lived in an apartment at 11 Bis Avenue Émile Deschanel.

 Linder is said to have been a fiercely jealous and mentally abusive husband.
 He would often accuse his young wife of being unfaithful and threaten to "end her".
 Whenever he went to town alone in the evenings, he would call her to make sure that she had not gone out without his consent.